rsdc2/cs-record-shop-frontend/README.md

 ### Dependencies and licenses

-The project has no third-party dependencies beyond those required for Blazor.
+- The code of the C# / Blazor project has no third-party dependencies beyond those required for Blazor.
+- I use [Bulma](https://github.com/jgthms/bulma) ([MIT](https://github.com/jgthms/bulma?tab=MIT-1-ov-file#readme)) for CSS styling.